 4-H Outdoor Challenge

-Consists of 10 events where teams compete to earn point for overall high point position.
+This contest consists of 10 events where teams compete to earn points for overall high point position.
 A team consists of exactly 2 members within the same age division and gender class.
-Teams compete in all 10 events during one weekend competition.
+Teams compete in all 10 events during one weekend of competition.
 Participants will learn and practice various outdoor education activities from fishing and shooting to camping and biologist skills.

 - 4-H Outdoor Challenge Rules & Resources Guide